danilovmy/freshframework/README.md

 - add docker-compose
 - add Tests
 - add css styles for chat
-- Write article abbout this use-case
+- Write article abbout this use-case on medium, dev.to and in russian segment.